Bestselling suspense author drew from her own 'passionate' first love for new novel

 “Now I’ve got kids, my life’s just children and work.
 And I sort of started getting a bit nostalgic for my twenties.”

-Indeed, there’s a dreamy hint of a younger Rixton when she outlines the similarities between the novel’s story (which she likens to David Nicholls’ One Day) and her own.
+Indeed, there’s a dreamy hint of a younger Rixon when she outlines the similarities between the novel’s story (which she likens to David Nicholls’ One Day) and her own.

 “I had a very passionate relationship when I was at university, and we broke up when I left.
 And I really kind of never got over it, I was totally heartbroken,” she smiles wistfully.